microsoft/PowerApps-TestEngine/README.md

 To use the samples, import the solution into your environment and then execute the corresponding test plan file with Test Engine.

+ See [Samples Introduction](https://github.com/microsoft/PowerApps-TestEngine/blob/main/samples/SamplesIntroduction.md) for more sample solutions.

 #### 1. Import a sample solution
- (eg. `PowerApps-TestEngine\samples\basicgallery\BasicGallery_1_0_0_2.zip`).
+ Choose one of the packaged solutions within the Samples folder (e.g., `PowerApps-TestEngine\samples\basicgallery\BasicGallery_1_0_0_2.zip`).
+You can import solutions [using the Dataverse portal](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions), or by using the [PAC CLI command line tool](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/solution#pac-solution-import).
 Remember the environment that you imported the solution to.
-For information about solution importing, please view [this](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions).
-Check [Samples Introduction](https://github.com/microsoft/PowerApps-TestEngine/blob/main/samples/SamplesIntroduction.md) for more sample solutions.

 #### 2. Set up the config file